CelliesProjects/use_google_fonts_locally/README.md

 7. To use the files in your project convert the font files to C-style header files with:
 `xxd -i inputfile > outputfile`.
 This would be `xxd -i Roboto-latin.woff2 > Roboto-latin.h` for the latin file and `xxd -i Roboto-latin-ext.woff2 > Roboto-latin-ext.h` for both files.
+This works on Linux, if you are using Windows you have to find an alternative to `xxd`.

 8. In the generated files, change the first line to `const unsigned char Roboto_latin_woff2[] = {` and the last line to `const unsigned int Roboto_latin_woff2_len = 15744;`
 If you don't declare the array as a const, it will end up in RAM memory instead of in FLASH memory.